k2view-academy/K2View-Academy/articles/21_Fabric_troubleshooting/05_monitoring_dashboard_example_setup.md

 ## Configure the Monitor Log Files Tools

 For illustration, below are links to configuration samples for Loki and Promtail.
-These configurations allow a safe Loki execution, without collecting too much chunk data.
+These configurations allow a safe Loki execution, without collecting too much data.

 ### Loki